fachri92/Titanic-MachineLearningComparisons/README.md

 PROJECT GOALS
 ---

-The goal of the project is to predict whether a passenger will survive or not based on its characteristics using machine learning
+Predicting whether a passenger will survive or not and then comparing Machine Learning Models and deciding which to use